mleverance/sc_shell_lessons/01-shell-basics.md

 If you can run a script that saves you days of computational work, it's a better choice.

 ### Activity
-Talk with a neighbor and take three minutes with the etherpad to enter answers for these:
+Talk with a neighbor and take two minutes with the etherpad to enter answers for these:
+If someone else has already written what you were going to enter in the etherpad, you can put a + next to it

 - **Advantages/disadvantages of CLI**
 - **Advantages/disadvantages of GUI**